Difference in Differences with Time-Varying Covariates: Proofs

-where the first equality plugs in for each linear projection, the second equality holds by pushing the expectation through the nonrandom terms and cancelling terms, and the last equality holds because $\gamma'X=\L(D|X)$. \end{proof}
+where the first three equalities hold by repeatedly applying the law of iterated expectations, the fourth equality holds by rearranging terms, the fifth equality holds by integrating over the distribution of $X^{all}(0)$ conditional on $D=1$ and re-weighting, and the last equality holds under the conditional parallel trends assumption in \Cref{ass:conditional-parallel-trends}. \end{proof}

-Next, we provide a useful a lemma for dealing with the denominator in the expression for $\alpha$ in \Cref{eqn:fwl}.
+Next, we provide a result for the second term in \Cref{eqn:twfe2}.

 \begin{lemma} Under Assumptions \ref{ass:sampling}, \ref{ass:conditional-parallel-trends}, and \ref{ass:overlap}(a),